ahtajdini/DDescent-in-NN/README.md

-# DDescent-in-NN
+# Double Descent in NN
-This repository includes a Jupyter notebook and files to reproduce epoch-wise and model size double descent in the literature, with and without regularization.
+This repository includes a Jupyter notebook and files to reproduce some results for epoch-wise and model size double descent in the literature, with and without regularization.
 For more details about double descent, see the note file.

 ## References